COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 ## Executive summary
 <div style="text-align: justify">

-Lockdowns put in place around the world have affected people's lives at various levels.
-The debate about when they should start and end is endless with many defending variations of it which considers age, health risk, the importance of the work for society (key workers), to name a few.
+Lockdown measures put in place around the world have affected people's lives at various levels.
+The debate about when they should start and end is endless, with many defending variations of it which consider age, health risk, the importance of labour for society (key workers), to name a few.
 In certain locations in the world, particularly in developing nations, the debate is between health issues (lockdown) vs. survivability (getting back to work); this debate is around health concerns and the economy and one that is hard to delve into.

 </div>

 <div style="text-align: justify">

-In line with the wories about the economy, a few world leaders have defended what is called <i>vertical</i> social isolation to "enable people in low income classes to earn a living" and "avoid further suffering from lost of income" [<a href="https://www.wsws.org/en/articles/2020/04/27/bols-a27.html">1</a>,<a href="https://riotimesonline.com/brazil-news/brazil/bolsonaro-to-call-on-mandetta-to-isolate-only-the-elderly-and-sick/">2</a>,<a href="https://eu.freep.com/story/news/local/michigan/2020/05/21/donald-trump-ford-motor-restart-american-economy/5239965002/">3</a>].
+In line with the worries about the economy, a few world leaders have defended what is called <i>vertical</i> social isolation to "enable people in low income classes to earn a living" and "avoid further suffering from loss of income" [<a href="https://www.wsws.org/en/articles/2020/04/27/bols-a27.html">1</a>,<a href="https://riotimesonline.com/brazil-news/brazil/bolsonaro-to-call-on-mandetta-to-isolate-only-the-elderly-and-sick/">2</a>,<a href="https://eu.freep.com/story/news/local/michigan/2020/05/21/donald-trump-ford-motor-restart-american-economy/5239965002/">3</a>].
 Although these policies have not been in place in the UK we explore what has been the <i>de facto</i> effect of lockdown policies to different social classes in several regions of the UK.
 </div>

 ### Summary of main findings

 <div style="text-align: justify">

 In this report, we show that low-income groups have never attained the same level of restrictions as high-income groups in the UK.
-This means that social isolation policies disproportionally affect different groups, with high-income groups being the ablest to restrict their movement.
+This means that social isolation policies disproportionally affect different groups, with high-income groups being the most able to restrict their movement.
 We focused the analysis on three periods depicted in <b>Figure 1</b>, henceforth called P1 (from 11/3/2020 to 23/3/2020), P2 (from 23/3/2020 to 5/4/2020), and P3 (from 5/4/2020 to 17/4/2020).
 We kept the length of the periods roughly the same to ensure fairness in the analysis.
-We use these 3 periods to contrast the level of movement restriction for different social classes in a period before the announcement of the UK partial lockdown (P1), the period after the announcement until movement levels started to stabilize around the date of the historic broadcast from Queen Elizabeth II (P2), and the period after the broadcast until 17 of April (P3).
-We show that P3 shows an increase in the levels of mobility for lower classes which may be a sign of people getting tired of lockdown restrictions, venturing outside their homes, or even be required to work to provide for their families.
+We use these 3 periods to contrast the level of movement restriction for different social classes in a period before the announcement of the UK partial lockdown (P1), the period after the announcement until movement levels started to stabilise around the date of the historic TV broadcast from Queen Elizabeth II (P2), and the period after the broadcast until 17 of April (P3).
+We show that P3 shows an increase in the levels of mobility for lower classes which may be a sign of people getting tired of lockdown restrictions, venturing outside their homes, or even being required to work to provide for their families.
 The increase in mobility in P3 varies significantly around the UK.
-Lastly, we show that normal rhythms of individuals which arise of our daily routines are completely lost after the suggestion that people should avoid crowded places and work from home if possible (17/3/2020); this means that such measures lead to people having variety in their rhythms or not having regular rhythms themselves.
+Lastly, we show that normal rhythms of individuals which arise from our daily routines are completely lost after the suggestion that people should "avoid crowded places and work from home if possible" (17/3/2020); this means that such measures lead to people having variety in their rhythms or even not having regular rhythms.

 </div>

 ### General Information and Methods

-As indicated earlier, this report focuses on variations in human mobility as a function of socio-economics but also looking at specific periods in the last couple of months of the pandemic. **Figure 1** gives us a general overview of mobility patterns for the entire UK.
+As indicated earlier, this report focuses on variations in human mobility as a function of socioeconomic status but also looking at specific periods in the last two months of the pandemic. **Figure 1** gives us a general overview of mobility patterns for the entire UK.
 This general view demonstrates a clear change in patterns which we explored in our <a href="https://github.com/COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/blob/master/First-report.md">First Report</a>.
-Yet, this figure also shows us a stabilization in the mobility restrictions and perhaps even a slight increase in P3.
+Yet, this figure also shows us a stabilisation in the mobility restrictions and perhaps even a slight increase in P3.
 However, the figure does _not_ show how each different socio-economic groups compare to these general patterns, that is, do lockdown restrictions affect (or are implemented by) socio-economics groups differently?

 <br>
 <figure class="image" align="center">
 <img src="plots/second-report/uk_trends_periods.png"  width="600"/>
-<figcaption align="center"> <b>Figure 1</b> <div style="text-align: justify"><i>Updated evolution of the mobility activity over time for the UK compared to the baseline (average mobility between 01 and 04 of February 2020).
-We divided the series into 3 periods: the first one (P1) is highlighted in blue and goes from 11 of March until the day where the partial lockdown was announced in the UK (23 of March).
-The second period (P2), represented in green, starts when the partial lockdown was announced and finished when the mobility activity levels begin to stabilize (05 of April).
-Finally, the last period (yellow region of the plot) is defined between 05 and 17 of April.
+<figcaption align="center"> <b>Figure 1</b> <div style="text-align: justify"><i>Updated evolution of the mobility activity over time for the UK compared to the baseline (average mobility between 1st and 4th February 2020).
+We divided the series into 3 periods: the first one (P1) is highlighted in blue and goes from 11 of March until the day where the partial lockdown was announced in the UK (23rd March).
+The second period (P2), represented in green, starts when the partial lockdown was announced and finished when the mobility activity levels begin to stabilize (5th of April).
+Finally, the last period (yellow region of the plot) is defined between 5th and 17th of April.
 In this last period, we noticed an increase in mobility activity in some regions of the UK.
 The important dates here are roughly the same ones used in Figure 5 in <a href="https://github.com/COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/blob/master/First-report.md">First Report</a>.
 However, here we wanted to ensure the lengths of P1, P2 and P3 are the same.</i></div></figcaption>
 </figure>

 <br>